kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/structured_output.md

 ## Output Message Severity/Verbosity (Optional)

-In addition to supporting the `structured` output format, tools that support ouputting messages as different levels of severity should use the following standard logging severities for easier filtering of generated messages:
+In addition to supporting the `structured` output format, tools that support outputting messages at different levels of severity should use the following standard logging severities for easier filtering of generated messages:

 - debug